Lissandre/three_template/src/fonts/README.md

 The name of your file will be used to name the variable that will contains your font.

 Example:
-With a file `./arial.json`, you can access your model with `this.fonts.arial`
+With a file `./arial.json`, you can access your model with `this.assets.fonts.arial`

 You can also organize your fonts with different directories.
-For example, `./fonts/any/path/to/arial.glb` find its access with `this.fonts.any.path.to.arial`
+For example, `./fonts/any/path/to/arial.json` find its access with `this.assets.fonts.any.path.to.arial`